Yibo-Dong/CS3213-CICD-demo/README.md

-# CS3213-CICD-demo
-This repository demonstrates how to use GitHub Actions to set up a basic but realistic CI/CD pipeline for a student web project.
-It is designed as part of NUS CS3213 to help students understand how CI/CD fits into their project workflow.

-The example project is a simplified “NextBus-style” web application, but the focus of this repository is on the automation pipeline rather than the application logic.

-## Repository Overview

-This repository contains:

-* A simple static web application
-* Automated checks that run on every pull request

-## Getting Started

-Fork this repository into your own GitHub account.

-Enable GitHub Actions for the forked repository.

-Do NOT fork it into the course GitHub organization unless instructed.

-## Continuous Integration (CI)

-The CI workflow runs automatically when:

-* A pull request is opened or updated

-* A commit is pushed to the repository

-The CI checks include:

-* Basic sanity checks (repository structure)

-* Documentation checks

-* Naming convention checks for project files

-These checks are designed to reflect common requirements in student projects, such as having proper documentation and consistent file naming.

-## Continuous Deployment (CD)

-When changes are merged into the main branch:

-* The project is automatically built

-* The latest version is deployed to GitHub Pages

-* The deployed site can be accessed via a public URL

-This simulates a real-world deployment workflow for frontend projects.

-## Exercises

-### Exercise 1: Understanding CI

-Inspect the file .github/workflows/ci.yml.
-Identify:

-* When the workflow is triggered

-* What jobs are defined

-* What each job checks

-### Exercise 2: Failing and Fixing a CI Check

-* Rename Documentation.md to documentation.md.

-* Push the change and observe the CI failure.

-* Rename it back to Documentation.md and verify that the CI passes.

-### Exercise 3: Extending the CI

-* Add a new CI check to ensure that:

-* All JavaScript files in src/ are non-empty

-Hints:

-* Add a script under scripts/

-* Invoke it from the CI workflow
+# NextBus CI/CD Demo

+This repository is a demonstration of using GitHub Actions for CI/CD, designed as part of NUS CS3213.
+It includes both CI checks and a CD workflow that deploys a static site to GitHub Pages.

+---

+## Setup

+1. Fork this repo into your own GitHub account.
+2. Enable GitHub Actions on the forked repo.
+3. DO NOT fork it into the course GitHub organization as we already have one fork here.

+---

+## Demo: Hello World

+The workflow `.github/workflows/ci.yml` contains a simple job `helloworld` that prints "Hello World".
+Take a look at the file to understand how it is configured, then navigate to the **Actions** tab on GitHub to see it run.

+---

+## Demo: Check Filename Prefix

+The job `check-filename-prefix` verifies that all source files in `src/` start with the prefix `NextBus`.

+1. Push a commit where a file does not follow the prefix rule.
+2. Check the **Actions** tab → the job will fail.
+3. Rename the file to comply with the rule and push again.
+4. Verify that the job now passes.

+---

+## Exercise: Check Documentation

+The job `check-docs` verifies that `Documentation.md` exists in the root directory and is not empty.

+- The actual check logic is implemented in `scripts/check_docs.py`.
+- To complete the exercise, execute this script in your workflow.
+- Observe how the job fails if `Documentation.md` is missing or empty, and passes after fixing it.

+---

+## Demo: Continuous Deployment (CD)

+The workflow `.github/workflows/pages.yml` demonstrates CD by deploying the static site to GitHub Pages.

+1. Make a change in `site/` or `index.html`.
+2. Push to the `main` branch.
+3. The `deploy` job will automatically run, upload the artifact, and deploy the site.
+4. Refresh the GitHub Pages URL to see your changes live.

+> Notes:
+> - The deploy job uses the required environment `github-pages`.
+> - This illustrates how CD automatically ships CI-verified code to production.
+> - No manual deployment steps are needed.

+---

+## Post Scriptum: Self-Hosted Runner

+GitHub has a limited quota of Actions runtime for private repositories.
+For CS3213, we sometimes use self-hosted runners served by our course servers.

+- To use a self-hosted runner, replace `runs-on: ubuntu-latest` with `runs-on: self-hosted` in your workflow.
+- Self-hosted runners are only available for private repositories in our course organization.